laviosa08/GithubIssues/README.md

 I have used the NPM package Octonode to achieve this.
 Octonode is a library for nodejs to access the github v3 api.

 Given more time I would have done the following:
-  1.Improve UI like
+1.Improve UI.
-  2.Adding loader
+2.Adding loader.
 3.Used material themes and Vuetify elements.